jennyrigsjo/VendingMachine/README.md

 * Money should be input in fixed denominations: 1kr, 5kr, 10kr, 20kr, 50kr, 100kr, 500kr and 1000kr.

-* The user should be able to put any amount of money in, adding to the “money pool”.
+* The user should be able to put any amount of money in, adding to the "money pool".

 * The money inserted MUST be of a valid denomination.